spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 ## A Warning and a Request

-In a moment, you'll be able to read the full text of a 1922 marketing pamphlet.
+In a moment, you will read the full text of a 1922 marketing pamphlet.
 First, I need to provide some context.

-Along the way, I'm going to link to two Twitter threads.
+Along the way, I link to two Twitter threads I wrote.

 These threads set the context for this pamphlet I've converted from PDF to something that you can read.
 Please read the threads.

-This article is ultimatly a story about _power_.
+This story is about _power_.
 Most people that have _true_ power, power that can shape entire cities and how billions of dollars get spent, don't run around telling everyone "I'm ludicrously powerful and there's nothing you can do about it."

-They hide their power under layers of misdirection and distraction, and they make it look like they're less powerful than they actually are.
+These ludicrously powerful people hide their power under layers of misdirection and distraction, and they make it look like they're less powerful than they actually are.

 This 100 year old marketing brochure influences your daily experiences _today_.
 Powerful people wrote that document.